-French I9-12World Languages1 CreditFrench 1 is a yearlong course designed as an introduction to the basic structure and vocabulary of the French language as well as exposure to popular French culture.
-The goal of this course is to develop the four essential language skills of speaking, reading, writing, and listening comprehension.
-The course will use a variety of media and material and will be based on the D'Accord level 1 textbook.
-Students will deepen their knowledge of French and Francophone culture and increase their communication skills.
-The focus of the class is on interpersonal and interpretive communication.
+French I9-12World Languages1 CreditFrench I is a yearlong course designed as an introduction to the basic structure and vocabulary of the Frenchlanguage as well as exposure to popular French culture.
+The goal of this course is to develop the four essentiallanguage skills of speaking, reading, writing, and listening comprehension.
+The course will use a variety ofmedia and material and will be based on the D'Accord level 1 textbook.
+Students will deepen their knowledgeof French and Francophone culture and increase their communication skills.
+The focus of the class is oninterpretive communication.

-French II9-12World Languages1 CreditFrench 2 is a yearlong course designed to build on an existing student's foundation of the basic structures and vocabulary of the French Language.
+French II9-12World Languages1 CreditFrench II is a yearlong course designed to build on an existing student's foundation of the basic structures and vocabulary of the French Language.
 Students will develop in the four essential language skills of speaking, reading, writing, and listening comprehension.
 The course will use a variety of media and material and will be based on the D'Accord textbook series.
-At the completion of this course, students will be able to express meaning in simple, predictable contexts through the use of learned and recombined phrases and short sentences.
+At the completion of this course, students will be able to express meaning in simple, predictable contexts using learned and recombined phrases and short sentences.
 Students will be able to understand sentence-length information within highly contextualized situations and sources.